Bri Teresi Flaunts Killer Body In Daring Swimsuit That Leaves Little To The Imagination

 “[D]amn… you gonna burn up my phone with that hotness,” joked a third Instagram user.

 “Bri, may I say KNOCKOUT!
-Yowsers,” added a fourth fan with a pink hear emoji.
+Yowsers,” added a fourth fan with a pink heart emoji.

 Early in December, Bri delighted her online audience with a titillating snap that saw her wearing a crop top with a low-cut neckline and a short miniskirt.
 She posed with one foot on a sofa while she bent over adjusting the strap on her heel.
 The pose showed off her impressive cleavage as well as her shapely legs.